young170/RaspPass/README.md

 ### Why is this project useful?
 Personally, I tend to forget my passwords a lot.
-This projeect creates and saves safe passwords to the database.
+This project creates and saves safe passwords to the database.
 Then can be easliy acccessed by the user for use.

 ---